-Honors projects (usually honors theses) are judged by an examining committee of not less than three faculty members, including the student's thesis adviser, one other member of the Economics Department, and one faculty member from another department.
-The designation Honors indicates excellent work and fully-meet expectations (and carries the grade "A" for Economics 495 and 496).
+Honors projects (usually honors theses) are judged by an examining committee of not less than three faculty members, including the student's thesis advisor, one other member of the Economics Department, and one faculty member from another department.
+The designation Honors indicates excellent work that fully met expectations (and carries the grade "A" for Economics 495 and 496).
 Honors projects that do not merit the designation Honors but which represent substantial work on the part of the student will be awarded credit for independent study (Economics 490).

 Preparation for Honors Work

-In some years, the department offers a one-credit course entitled Junior Research Seminar (Economics 491).
+In some years, the department may offer a one-credit course entitled Junior Research Seminar (Economics 491).
 If you are a junior trying to decide whether or not to pursue honors, or if you would like to pursue an independent research project, please consider enrolling in this class.
-If you are a senior planning to go to graduate school in economics, you also should talk with a faculty member about the possibility of taking the class.
+If you are a senior planning to go to graduate school in economics, you should also talk with a faculty member about the possibility of taking the class.